cookiecutter/cookiecutter-django/docs/project-generation-options.rst

     1. None
     2. Gulp_

+cloud_provider:
+    Select a cloud provider for static files.
+The choices are:

+    1. AWS_
+    2. GCS_

 custom_bootstrap_compilation:
     Indicates whether the project should support Bootstrap recompilation via the selected JavaScript task runner's task.
 This can be useful